-To identify applications using Legacy SOAP API versions, contact the developers of applications you use in your org to determine what SOAP API versions are being used.
+To identify applications using legacy SOAP API versions, contact the developers of your integrated applications to determine which SOAP API versions they use.

-We focused our development efforts on enhancing our latest SOAP API versions to improve the overall Salesforce experience to build custom functionality via applications.
+Salesforce focused development efforts on enhancing current SOAP API versions to improve overall security and performance.

-If you have more questions, open a case with Support via Salesforce Help.
-To view all current and past feature retirements, see Salesforce Feature Retirement.
+If you have additional questions, open a case with Support via Salesforce Help.
+To view all current and past feature retirements, see Salesforce Feature Retirements.

 000382872